Himanshu-97-cloud/Email-Spam-Classifier/README.md

 streamlit run app.py
 ```

-The application will open in your browser.
+The application will open automatically in your browser.

 ---

 ## 🧠 NLP Pipeline

-1. Load Dataset
+1. Load the dataset
-2. Clean Dataset
+2. Clean and prepare the data
-3. Convert labels to numerical values
+3. Convert labels into numerical values
-4. Lowercase text
+4. Convert text to lowercase
 5. Remove special characters
 6. Expand contractions
 7. Tokenize text
 8. Remove stopwords
 9. Convert text into TF-IDF vectors
-10. Train Support Vector Machine (SVM)
+10. Train the Support Vector Machine (SVM)
-11. Save trained model
+11. Save the trained model
-12. Predict new email messages
+12. Predict whether new emails are Spam or Ham

 ---

 ## 📊 Model Used

-* Support Vector Machine (SVM)
+### Support Vector Machine (SVM)

-SVM was selected for deployment because it achieved the best performance among the models tested during experimentation.
+The deployed application uses an **SVM classifier**, which achieved the best performance during experimentation.

 Other models explored during development include: